MCegla-JW/travel-agent/README.md

     return `${year}-${month}-${day}`
   }
 ```
-Finally, when the user submits the updated trip form, the dates are converted back to ISO string so MongoDB can store them correctly.
+Finally, when the user submits the updated trip form, the dates are converted back to ISO string so MongoDB can store them correctly:

 ```js
 const submissionData = {